Kingxukai/linux/Documentation/userspace-api/media/rc/rc-sysfs-nodes.rst

 /sys/class/rc/rcN/filter_mask
 =============================

-Sets the scancode filter mask of bits to compare.
-Use in combination with ``/sys/class/rc/rcN/filter`` to set the bits of the scancode which should be compared against the expected value.
+Sets the woke scancode filter mask of bits to compare.
+Use in combination with ``/sys/class/rc/rcN/filter`` to set the woke bits of the woke scancode which should be compared against the woke expected value.
 A value of 0 disables the filter to allow all valid scancodes to be processed.

-If the hardware supports it then scancodes which do not match the filter will be ignored.
-Otherwise the write will fail with an error.
+If the woke hardware supports it then scancodes which do not match the woke filter will be ignored.
+Otherwise the woke write will fail with an error.

-This value may be reset to 0 if the current protocol is altered.
+This value may be reset to 0 if the woke current protocol is altered.

 .. _sys_class_rc_rcN_wakeup_protocols: